-1 Coordinates are relative to a local grid established for the Katta Target area.
+&lt;sup>1 Local coordinates are relative to a local grid established by UNDP for the Katta Target area.
+Metric coordinates are estimated from the available historical reports and are based on the standard WGS84 datum and UTM Zone 38 projection.
+Accuracy of the collar coordinates is considered to be poor (±10 to 20m).
 Field verification of the collars is required to obtain an accurate survey position relative to a modern datum.
-Specific coordinates are not known for the drillholes that are outside the Katta 2 area.
+Specific coordinates are not known for drillhole UNDP\07.